 For safety, locking the doors reduces the chance that a passenger, especially a child, will open a door while the car is moving and accidentally fall out.
 It also reduces the chance of someone being thrown out of the car during a crash.
 For security, locked doors can prevent an outsider from unexpectedly opening a door when you come to a stop.

-See page 74 for how to lock the doors.
+See page 73 for how to lock the doors.

-2.Adjust the Front Seats
+2. Adjust the Front Seats

 Any driver who sits too close to the steering wheel is at risk of being seriously injured or killed by striking the steering wheel or from being struck by an inflating front airbag during a crash.

-To reduce the chance of injury, wear your seat belt properly, sit upright with your back against the seat, and move the seat as far back as possible from the steering wheel while still maintaining full control of the car.
-Also make sure your front seat passenger moves the seat as far to the rear as possible.
+To reduce the chance of injury, wear your seat belt properly, sit upright with your back against the seat and move the seat away from the steering wheel to the farthest distance that allows you to maintain full control of the car.